Lightning-Universe/Training-Studio_app/docs/source/workflows/connect_or_disconnect.rst

 The Disconnect Command
 **********************

-If you are already connected to a Lightning App, you can disconnect as follows:
+If you are already connected to a Lightning App, disconnect from the App using the following command:

 .. code-block::